 At the bottom of South Asia’s caste, class and gender hierarchies, are Dalit women.

-They suffer multiple discrimination – as Dalits, as members of an impoverished underclass and as women.
+They suffer multiple discrimination – as Dalits, as women and as economically disadvantaged.

 Dalit children are especially vulnerable.

 They often face harrassment, physical abuse and barriers to education, and are key targets of slavery.

 A significant proportion of Dalits find themselves trapped in a vicious cycle of contemporary slavery.